hikettei/cl-waffe/Readme.md

 cl-waffe is a deep learning framework with modern APIs for Common Lisp.

 This is 100% written in Common Lisp (ignoring BLAS/CUBLAS).
-So it is easy to extend kernel as you will.
+So it is super easy to extend kernel as you will.
+(In real, properly optimised and parallelised Common Lisp code is surprisingly fast, and not impossible to compete with C/C++.)

 Not having GPUs, I can't test my framework on cuda ><.
 CUDA support is a little further along.
 (Ignoring some operations like Embedding, most operations are performed via [mgl-mat](https://github.com/melisgl/mgl-mat), so it should work without any modifications.)